harrydowning/serl/docs/source/user_guide/cli.rst

 :Description:

-The install command can be used to install a language to the :term:`system configuration`.
+The install command can be used to add a language to the :term:`system configuration`.
 The specified :code:`<language>` can either be a relative or absolute file path, or a http URL which when resolved returns a language configuration.
+Installed languages can be renamed by specifying an :code:`alias`.

 ..
 Note::
   Languages are determined uniquely by their filename.
-  This means that two langauges in the :term:`system configuration` can't have the same name.
+  This means that multiple langauges in the :term:`system configuration` cannot have the same name.
   By default, the install command won't override langauges in the :term:`system configuration`, however this can be changed with the :code:`-U` or :code:`--upgrade` command.
   This ensures languages won't be accidently overriden.